H. P. Lovecraft (band)

-H. P. Lovecraft was an American psychedelic rock band, formed in Chicago, Illinois, in 1967 and named after the horror writer H. P. Lovecraft.
-Much of the band's music was possessed of a haunting, eerie ambience, and consisted of material that was inspired by the macabre writings of the author whose name they had adopted.
-Combining elements of psychedelia and folk rock, the band's sound was marked by the striking vocal harmonies of ex-folk singer George Edwards and the classically trained Dave Michaels.
-In addition, Michaels' multi-instrumentalist abilities on organ, piano, harpsichord, clarinet and recorder provided the band with a richer sonic palette than many of their contemporaries.
+H. P. Lovecraft was an American psychedelic rock band, formed in Chicago in 1967.
+Named after the horror writer H. P. Lovecraft, much of the band's music was inspired by the author's works.
+Their music combined elements of psychedelia and folk rock.

-The band was signed to Philips Records in 1967 and released its first single, "Anyway That You Want Me", in the early part of that year.
-Their first album, H. P. Lovecraft, followed in late 1967 and included what is arguably the band's best-known song, "The White Ship".
-The band then relocated to San Francisco, California, where they became a frequent attraction at various San Francisco Bay Area venues, including The Fillmore and the Winterland Ballroom.
+The band was signed to Philips Records in 1967 and released their first single, "Anyway That You Want Me", in the early part of that year.
+Their first album, H. P. Lovecraft, followed in late 1967 and included their best-known song, "The White Ship".
+The band then relocated to San Francisco, where they became a frequent attraction at various Bay Area venues, including The Fillmore and the Winterland Ballroom.
 In 1968, a second album, H. P. Lovecraft II, appeared, but the group disbanded in early 1969.

-Edwards and fellow original member Michael Tegza subsequently formed a new line-up of the band with the shortened name of Lovecraft, although Edwards left this new group before the first album was recorded.
-This second incarnation of the band released the Valley of the Moon album in 1970 and, after a further name change to Love Craft, the We Love You Whoever You Are album in 1975.
+Original members George Edwards and Michael Tegza subsequently formed a new line-up of the band with the shortened name of Lovecraft, although Edwards left this new group before their first album was recorded.
+The second incarnation of the band released the Valley of the Moon album in 1970 and, after a further name change to Love Craft, the We Love You Whoever You Are album in 1975.